ipunkt/data-transformer/README.md

 The second and last Step:
 run the second command `php artisan transform:dump {source} {target}`

+If you wanna disable foreign keys that tables has/have, add the following flag `foreign-keys-checks` add the end of the second Command:
+`php artisan transform:dump {source} {target} --foreign-keys-checks=no`

 ##### Note:
-if you changed your config file, then is required otherwise you don't need to anything else.
+if you changed your config file, then it is required otherwise you don't need to do anything else.
-`php artisan transform:dump "mysql-production" "mysql-staging""`
+`php artisan transform:dump "mysql-production" "mysql-staging"`